linz/GNSS-Site-Manager/README.md

 To run the application use npm.
-For example, I run nix-os and all I had to do was open up a nix-shell and run npm install and npm start as follows:
+For example, I run NixOS and all I had to do was open up a nix-shell and run npm install and npm start as follows:

     [sh:]$ nix-shell
     [nix-shell:$ npm install